tokensoft/tokensoft_token/README.md

 The owner may pause/unpause the contract at anytime when restrictions are enabled.
 When the contract is paused all transfers will be blocked.
 When deployed the contract is initially unpaused.

 ## Minting
-Owner accounts can mint tokens to Owner, Admin, or whitelisted account.
+Owner accounts can mint tokens to Owner, Admin, or any whitelisted account.
 Minting tokens increases the total supply of tokens and the balance of the account the tokens are minted to.

 ## Revoking
 Admin accounts can revoke tokens from any account.
-Revoking tokens as no effect on the total supply, it increases the balance of the admin revoking the tokens and decreases the balance of the account the tokens are revoked from.
+Revoking tokens has no effect on the total supply, it increases the balance of the admin revoking the tokens and decreases the balance of the account the tokens are revoked from.

 # Testing
 You should be able to install dependencies and then run tests: